The best family-friendly glamping sites near Estes Park

 5. For an introduction to the mountains surrounding Estes Park, head to the top of Prospect Mountain on the Estes Park Tram.
 You’ll enjoy views of Longs Peak, the Continental Divide, and the entire Estes Park Valley.

-Popular Estes Park glamping styles
+Popular Estes Park, CO glamping styles